 Radiating (R) involves the transfer of energy by photons or electromagnetic waves.
 Early on, students will observe different ways that waves and light may be involved in changes and energy transfer.
 Eventually students will be able to examine the relationships between different properties of light and waves and the ability of waves to transfer energy.

 These three mechanisms of energy transfer are considered macroscopic processes.
 These transfers are NOT properties of the system.
 They do not represent changes in the state of the system (hence we do not use the ∆ notation to describe them).
-Since they are processes, and not intrinsic in the system, we feel it is better to use the gerund form of each of these words; otherwise students may come to view W, Q, and R as a synonym for energy, or as an actual part of the system.
+Since they are processes, and not intrinsic in the system, we feel it is better to use the gerund form of each of these words (e.g, heating, working, radiating); otherwise students may come to view W, Q, and R as a synonym for energy, or as an actual part of the system.
 For example, we would not want to say that a system possesses "heat".
 Rather, we would say a high temperature system stores energy and it can transfer that energy to another system through the process of heating.

 V. The 1st Law of Thermodynamics, and Conservation of Energy